isovel/isovel/README.md

 - [ipv4.party](https://ipv4.party): A war of attrition, fought by exerting control over as many IP addresses as possible!
 - [Zen](https://zen.kio.dev): A simple irc-style chat app.
 - [FixTweet](https://github.com/FixTweet): Embed Twitter videos, polls, translations, & more on Discord and Telegram!
+- [Furality Online Xperience](https://furality.org): The virtual reality furry convention that not only takes place in VR, but celebrates the VR furry fandom
 - [BARQ!](https://barq.app): The next-generation social app for furries.
 - [🔞 Yiffer 🔞](https://yiffer.xyz): The internet's best collection of quality furry comics, easily readable and free!